-- An individual retirement arrangement (IRA),

-- A health savings account (HSA),

-- An Archer MSA,

-- A Coverdell education savings account (ESA), or

-- A TreasuryDirect® online account.

-You can't have your refund deposited into more than one account or buy paper series I savings bonds if you file Form 8379, Injured Spouse Allocation.
+- An individual retirement arrangement (IRA), - · A health savings account (HSA), - An Archer MSA, - A Coverdell education savings account (ESA), or - A TreasuryDirect® online account.
+You can't have your refund deposited into more than one account or buy paper into more than one account or buy paper series I savings bonds if you file Form 8379, Injured Spouse Allocation.